M Idioms

 - to be serious, to be ready to take action

-I mean for my friend to get the free ticket and not anyone else.
+I mean for my friend to get the free ticket and not someone else.

-- have no effect or feeling for someone
+- to have no effect or feeling for someone

 My uncle is very wealthy and to lose money in a business transaction means nothing to him.

-- have an effect or feeling for someone
+- to have an effect or feeling for someone

 I always tell my mother about my job situation because it means a lot to her.